 "The medium I used to create these artworks is a toy for children, called fusion beads.
 And my art is inspired by a decorative art from India called Rangoli.
 I relate to Georgia O’Keeffe’s words, ”To create one’s own world takes courage.”
 Since I am creating a new world, it's meditative, spiritual."

 Tejaswini is an accomplished, award-winning and versatile artist working in multiple media.
 As her major focus, Tejaswini creates intricate pieces made with Perler beads on canvas.
-Her interest in this unique medium began in 2008, when she purchased an art kit, as a Christmas gift, for her daughter.
+Her interest in this unique medium began in 2008, when she purchased an art kit, for her daughter.
 As her little girl created small birds and flowers using the beads in the kit, the artist started visualizing different patterns.
 She created whole series with these beads and titled it 'Dream Reflections.'

 Tejaswini was very satisfied with her first project and wanted to explore it more.
 Since then she is creating art with them.
 She thinks that there is unlimited potential in this medium and she will explore this medium to its max.
 She feels that this work has a very meditative effect on her and on the viewer.